 It’s only natural that after a month of healthy, clean eating, we give our bodies a few high calorie treats and enjoy a bit of what we love.
 However, it’s important that we stay motivated all year round in order to maintain a healthy weight and lifestyle – and subsequently reduce our risk of developing diseases, including breast cancer.

 Our resident research dietitian, Dr Michelle Harvie, is cheerleading a team of dieters over at BBC Radio Manchester right now as they give their eating habits an overhaul.
 Presenter, Becky Want, has enlisted Dr Harvie to help her and three others take on The 2-Day Diet.

 The group, which started the diet at the beginning of January, wanted to shed their festive pounds and re-educate themselves on how to maintain a healthy diet, lose weight and importantly, keep it off.

-Pioneered by Dr Harvie and Professor Tony Howell for Genesis Breast Cancer Prevention, The 2-Day Diet – the original 5:2 diet – involves sticking to a low calorie, low-carbohydrate diet for two days a week and following a Mediterranean-style eating plan for five days.
+Pioneered by Dr Harvie and Professor Tony Howell for Prevent Breast Cancer, The 2-Day Diet – the original 5:2 diet – involves sticking to a low calorie, low-carbohydrate diet for two days a week and following a Mediterranean-style eating plan for five days.